jasonwee/qj-srv250/README.md

 * radiator expansion tank not transparent, it should be, [see here](./img/radiator_expansion_tank.jpeg)
 * [wire touch the top of the engine](./img/wire_touches_top_engine.jpeg)

+# tuning
+* not sure dynojet, supertuner or master mst but can tune such that to increase the horsepower.

 # interest group
 [whatsapp](https://chat.whatsapp.com/Hs2CtAdsgrh1qc7PLXONZr)